 HSX 8799 Independent Study ( 1.00 - 3.00 Units) PF Grade Option

 To register, submit "Independent Study Contract" to Registrar's Office.
 With permission of their advisor, students may take up to 6 units of Independent Studies courses.
 These may be particularly useful to a doctoral student who is considering a topic of special interest or who needs a particular advanced research methods course pertinent to the dissertation.
 They may serve any student who wishes to study with a particular faculty member (perhaps as part of a Women's Spirituality Journey).
 Online registration not possible.

-HSX 9600 Mastery of the Field - General Comprehensive Examination (0 Units) LG Grade Option
+HSX 9600 Mastery of the Field - General Comprehensive Examination (1 Unit) LG Grade Option

 Comprehensive examinations are designed to gauge a broad and deep competency of theoretical and practical frameworks, while explicitly preparing the student for formation of a dissertation proposal and subsequent successful completion of a dissertation, with special focus on the literature review and the methodology to be employed for the dissertation.
 The literature review must demonstrate a comprehensive knowledge of intended research.
 The methodology must explain why the particular methods were selected, where it is situated in the broad spectrum of available methodologies, and what its limitations are known to be or likely to be.
 Prerequisite: HSX student